Strategies for Job Searching Success: Achieve Your Goals!

 • You get the chance to research demand for people with your skill set

-On top of using the Internet to find jobs, be sure to bolster your online search with other methods.
+On top of using the Iinternet to find jobs, be sure to bolster your online search with other job strategies.

 2. Use LinkedIn to network

-Don’t panic if you haven’t used the social networking site before now.
-There’s no time like the present.
+Don’t panic if you haven’t used the professional networking site before now.
+There’s no time like the present!
 Setting up a LinkedIn profile and making your presence known is faster than you think.
 Ready to get started?
-If so, here are some of the core tips that you can use:
+If so, here are some of the top tips that you can use:

-• Use a professional image.
+• Use a professional headshot.
 A picture is worth a thousand words.
-When a hiring manager looks at your LinkedIn profile, they will check out your picture too.
+When a hiring manager looks at your LinkedIn profile, they’ll check out your picture, too.
 You need to make sure that this image suits your professional persona.

 • Get some recommendations.
-Other professionals can recommend you on LinkedIn.
+Other professionals can recommend and endorse you on LinkedIn.
 To show that you have a proven track record of success, ask some of your ex-coworkers or managers for recommendations.
-These testimonials will show up on your social profile, allowing recruiters to see the value that you bring.
+These testimonials will show up on your profile, allowing recruiters to see the value that you bring.

-Once you have set up, make sure you stay active on LinkedIn.
+Once you’ve set up, make sure you stay active on LinkedIn.
 Keep your profile updated with work experience and skills.
 Reach out to colleagues and friends who may be able to refer you to open positions.
 Remember that the grass is greener where you water it.

 3. Contact hiring managers directly

 Are you feeling bold?
-When we talk about how to look for jobs in 2023, here’s an approach that you may not have considered.
+When we talk about how to look for jobs, this is one of the best strategies for job searching that you may not have considered.
 Reaching out directly to a hiring manager at a company you want to work for is a good strategy for two reasons:

 2. It shows the hiring manager that you have a genuine interest in working for the company, which is always a plus.

 That’s a win-win scenario for both you and the hiring manager.
 Take the time to research key professionals in your sector.
-You may want to connect with them on LinkedIn or simply find their contact details.
+You may want to connect with them on LinkedIn or find their contact details on the company website.

 4. Respond to job ads

 You already know that job ads can be a great way to find out who’s hiring in your area or elsewhere in the country.
 Don’t always look in the same place.
-Employers may advertise new jobs online, in shop windows, or in print publications.
+Employers may advertise new jobs online or in print publications.
 For example, you may find that hiring managers place adverts in an industry magazine.
 Expand your search, if possible.

-The good news is that this can be a great way to find low to moderate-income positions.
-If you’re at mid-level in your career, you may find that this option works for you.
-While you don’t want to spend all of your time trawling through advertisements, set aside a time slot each day to build a routine for this rather than allowing it to take over.
+You don’t want to spend all of your time trawling through advertisements, so set aside a time slot each day to build a routine for this rather than allowing it to take over.

 Make sure you research companies before you apply to them!
 When you’re dealing with job adverts, you don’t always know whether they are legitimate.
 To protect yourself, take a moment to Google the company and look up the key decision-makers on LinkedIn.
 You could even dig deeper and look at any news articles or media surrounding the business.